jakelehner/Hubitat/WyzeHub/README.md

 This is an _unofficial_ Hubitat implementation for Wyze devices.
 The app offers basic control over supported devices and device groups.

+Join the conversation in the [Hubitat Community discussion thread](https://community.hubitat.com/t/release-wyzehub-wyze-device-integration/79504).
 ## Supported Devices
 Support is currently limiited to devices I have on hand.
 Devices will be added as I get them or as the community contributes.